home-assistant/home-assistant.io/source/_integrations/nobo_hub.markdown

 ### Preset override duration

-By default, all overrides (when operation is not "Auto" mode) are constant.
+By default, all overrides (when operation is not in "Auto" mode) are constant.
 It is possible to change this to  let overrides end when the week profile changes next (same as duration "Now" in the Nobø Energy mobile app) in the integration configuration.

 ### Week profiles

 The week profiles are retrieved from the hub, and it is possible to change current week profile for a zone using a selector.
-Week profiles must be created and adjusted using the Nobø Energy mobile app.
+Week profiles must be created and edited using the Nobø Energy mobile app.

 ### No preset "Off"